Updated on October 30th, 2024 by Felix Martinez

 W.W.
 Grainger, headquartered in Lake Forest, IL, is one of the world’s largest business-to-business supply distributors of maintenance, repair, and operations (“MRO”).

-The company was founded in 1927 and generated sales of $15 billion in 2022.
-Grainger trades with a market capitalization of $35 billion.
-Grainger is a member of the Dividend Aristocrats Index and the Dividend Kings.
+Grainger, founded in 1927, generated sales of $16.5 billion in 2023.
+It has a market capitalization of $53.6 billion and is a member of the Dividend Aristocrats Index and the Dividend Kings.

 Grainger has more than 4.5 million active customers, with more than 30 million products offered globally.